Syntax Document

 Type NameStorage LocationSyntaxExampleDescription

-stringheapstringstring str = 'hello'String type.
-Can use single quotes, double quotes, or backticks.
+stringheapstringstring str = 'hello'String type, can use single quotes, double quotes, backticks to declare string type

 setheap{T}{int} s = {1, 2, 3}Set